 Note, that in order for content to fit in the forest plot, covariate names can only be 60 characters long.

-It is recommended that authors set up their analyses at the protocol stage before entering any study results data.
+It is essential that authors set up analyses at protocol stage before entering any study results data.
 This enables you to check that you have included the Interventions, Intervention groupings, Outcomes and Covariates within the Review criteria correctly.
 It also means that once you import your results data, your analyses will be automatically populated (a key benefit of using study centric data management).
-To do this, follow the steps on the Creating the analysis page.
+To do this, follow the steps on the Pre-define analyses page.